GhostActive/pymp-my-coding-skills/mastering-python.md

 Mastering the programming language Python consists, as in many other things, of the following four levels:

 * [*The Beginning*](#the-beginning)</br>
-Get familiar with the programming language and learn the basics, for example, the syntax, keywords, data types and structures, ... .
+Get familiar with the programming language and learn the basics, for example, the syntax, keywords, data types and structures.
 * [*Transition*](#transition)</br>
-Work your way into the standard libraries, other frameworks as well as the concepts of functional and object-oriented programming with Python.
+Work your way into the standard libraries, other frameworks as well as the concepts of functional and object-oriented programming.
 * [*Practice and Improvement*](#practice-and-improvement)</br>
-Improve and sharpen your skills.
-Learn what effectiveness and efficiency in the context of scripting and software development means.
+Improve and sharpen your skills: Learn what effectiveness and efficiency in the context of scripting and software development means.
 * [*Mastery*](#mastery)</br>
 Get an expert in certain fields by developing a deep understanding of a specific domain.

-How long the process takes to become a master depends on your capacity and ability to learn.
-If you want to be really good, it lasts several years - start and keep moving forward.
-Maybe you have someone who can support you in learning.
+How long the process takes to become a *master* depends on your ability and capacity to learn.
+If you want to be really good, it lasts several years.
+Maybe you have someone who can support you.
+But the most important thing: Start and keep moving forward.

 ## The Beginning

-> **Characteristics**: Short phase of 1 to 3 months, rapid knowledge building
+> **Characteristics**: Phase of 1 to 3 months with rapid knowledge building
+>

-> **Note:** At the beginning, it can quickly become a mass of things to learn so you feel overwhelmed and stupid.
+> **Note**: Be careful.
+At the beginning, it can quickly become a mass of things to learn so you feel overwhelmed and stupid.
 Take the time you need - One topic at a time, not all at once.

 If you're new, than first things first.
 Learn the basics and core principles about Python.
 A simple way to start is working through the [*Tutorial*](https://docs.python.org/3.8/tutorial/index.html) within the [*Python Documentation*](https://docs.python.org/3/).
 The official documentation contains a lot of useful knowledge and is worth a look.
 Alternatively, there are a lots of stuff on [*YouTube*](https://www.youtube.com/results?search_query=python3+tutorial) or within online courses.
 If you prefer reading than have a look to Mark Lutz's *Learning Python* (see *Further Reading*).
 As an IDE [*PyCharm*](https://www.jetbrains.com/pycharm/) is a good choice - The community edition is free available.